Eaalghamdi/Applied-Linguistics-Instruments/content/Listening/_index.md

 ---
 # Title, summary, and page position.
-title: Applied-Linguistics-Instruments
+title: Listening Instruments
-linktitle: Applied Linguistics Instruments
+linktitle: Listening Instruments
 summary: A comprehnesive site for tools, scales, and instruments used in applied linsgusitic research.
 weight: 1
 # icon: book